Tawa/TNTutorialManager/README.md

 # TNTutorialManager

 ## Summary
-TNTutorialManager is an easy to implement library that helps you create interactive tutorials inside your iOS Apps!
+TNTutorialManager is an easy to implement library that helps you create interactive On Boarding and Tutorials inside your iOS Apps!

 ![](https://thumbs.gfycat.com/RectangularCalculatingJackal-size_restricted.gif)
 > Full resolution gif <a href="https://gfycat.com/RectangularCalculatingJackal" target="_blank">here</a>.